 At stage 1 the World Bank Natural Capital Programme (NCP) was ruled out due to a lack of focus of the programme on the marine environment and therefore it did not pass the environmental criteria.
 The five other options were taken forward and scored against the stage two investment criteria.

 Stage 2 investment criteria eliminated a UK led partnership which was recognised as not being additional and unlikely to mobilise action from other stakeholders.
 Following stage 1 and 2 assessments, GOAP emerged as the highest scoring partner, scoring higher than other delivery partner/channel options across investment criteria factors.
 As a result of the progress made in Year 1, GOAP was scored higher in stage 2 in this investment criteria assessment than they did in the initial assessment.
 Improvements in GOAP’s score were under delivery and implementation potential and potential to mobilise finance.
-GOAP have evidenced that despite being a small sized secretariate, they can deliver (and overdeliver) on milestones in a timely manner.
+GOAP have evidenced that despite being a small sized secretariat, they can deliver (and overdeliver) on milestones in a timely manner.
 Furthermore, GOAP have expanded their network of partners and stakeholders, which increases their opportunity for mobilising finance outside of BPF investment.
 GOAP’s ability to mobilise further finance will also increase the amount of mobilised finance that is attributable to the initial investment made by the BPF.

 Delivery partner/channel options including bilateral programming, UNESCAP, UNSD and GOAP, all passed stage 1 and 2 assessments were taken forward to the be assessed against strategic considerations, as outlined in Annex G. Continuing with GOAP best met the strategic considerations.
 GOAP currently sits outside of UN agency process but retains strong links to UNSD processes for SEEA.
 By being unrestrained by UN processes, GOAP can act flexibly in response to changing demands and circumstances.
 GOAP is based on membership-led partnerships and as a result, is well placed to ensure activities are country led and owned.
 GOAP have an established partnership with Defra, which will allow them to absorb additional funding quickly and meet timeframes.
 We are also confident that GOAP as a delivery body is value for money, as discussed in section 3.4.